gee05053/gee05053/README.md

 <img src="https://img.shields.io/badge/gee05053@gmail.com-EA4335?style=flat-square&logo=gmail&logoColor=white"/>

 👋 Hi there!
 I'm <b>Junior Frontend developer</b> using React, NextJs, Javascript.
-I also have an interest in E2E testing.🚀
 I have a strong passion for the products I develop and focus on user convenience.✨
 My goal is to experience development in various fields including frontend, backend, and fieldOps, and to lead a frontend team🥳